jennyrieck/covid19_group_discuss/README.md

   <img src="https://github.com/jennyrieck/covid19_group_discuss/blob/main/plots/wordcloud_words_Ways.in.which.you.were.personally.impacted.png?raw=true" width="400" />
 </p>

-The most common traits across discussion groups were that they included racialized individuals and those who were gender violence survivors.
+The most common traits across discussion groups were that they included racialized individuals, low income/precariously employed/underemployed/unemployed individuals, and women.
 The most common words used when discussing the personal impact of COVID-19 were: "feel", "family", and "lose".